 DD Support Coordinator

-A DD Support Coordinator is employed by the Department of Behavioral Health and Developmental Services (the DBHDS) in the various Community Services Board offices throughout the state of Virginia.
+A DD Support Coordinator is employed by the Department of Behavioral Health and Developmental Services (the Virginia Department of Behavioral Health and Developmental Services.
+State agency that oversees developmental disability, mental health, and substance use services More) in the various In Virginia, the Community Services Board (CSB) is the public agency within each city and county that plans, organizes and provides services for people of all ages who have mental illness, substance use disorders, and/or intellectual disability.
+More offices throughout the state of Virginia.
 They determine eligibility for BI, CL, and FIS waivers when funds for slots are available.

-The support coordinators assess and plan services, link individuals to appropriate services, direct the individual to obtain and locate the needed resources, enhance community integration, monitor the individual to keep track of their ongoing progress, and counsel and educate to guide the individual into supportive relationships.
+The support coordinators assess and plan services, link people to appropriate services, direct the person to obtain and locate the needed resources, enhance community integration, monitor the person to keep track of their ongoing progress, and counsel and educate to guide the person into supportive relationships.

 MCO Care Coordinator